richardbenedikt/richardbenedikt/README.md

 **Hey, I'm Richard Braun!** 👋

-I'm a professional full stack web developer working in Cologne. :cityscape: I mainly prefer the work with Python on the backend. :computer:
+I'm a professional full stack web developer working in Cologne. :cityscape: Although I am working with the front- and backend I prefer the backend-work, mainly with Python. :computer:

 <!---
 richardbenedikt/richardbenedikt is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.